Cape Town Gay Travel

-If you have a day during your Cape Town holiday when the winds are weak, going for sunset wouldn’t be a bad idea.
+If there’s a day with weak winds, I recommend a visit.
 It’s quite peaceful and the view of Table Mountain during sunset is marvelous.
-You can get a taxi or drive your own car directly up to the beachfront.
+You can get an Uber or drive your own car directly up to the beachfront.

 There are dozens more beaches in the Cape Town area.
-However, most of these beauties are either a longer drive away, or aren’t as suitable for sunbathing and swimming.
+While many of them are far outside the city or aren’t suitable for swimming, they’re still quite stunning.

-Personally, I would have loved to get out of the bus to explore the Misty Cliffs area.
-Blue water, a stunning adjacent rock outcrop and a tourist-free oceanfront will make your eyes open wide.
-It’s quite a majestic sight.
+Personally, I would have loved to get off the bus to explore the Misty Cliffs area.
+Blue water, a stunning adjacent rock outcrop, and a tourist-free oceanfront will make your eyes open wide.

 Fish Hoek Beach

-If Misty Cliffs is up your alley, then you’ll also appreciate Fish Hoek Beach.
+You’ll love Fish Hoek Beach if Misty Cliffs piques your interest.
 An endless expanse of roaring ocean waves collides with a completely deserted shoreline.
-Fish Hoek Beach is definitely a sight for the adventurer.
+Fish Hoek Beach is a sight for the adventurer.